 Rapidly and appropriately respond to meet the needs of anyone experiencing a housing crisis.
 Identify and serve high-risk households to prevent housing crises from occurring.

-Our Path Home is governed by the Executive Committee - a strategic planning body that is responsible for ensuring it meets federal standards and local needs.
+Our Path Home is governed by the Executive Committee - a strategic planning body that is responsible for ensuring Our Path Home meets federal standards and local needs.
 Several committees and working groups support the Executive Committee’s efforts.

-Our Path Home has four strategic initiatives and five main programs to serve people experiencing homelessness in Ada County or those at risk of experiencing homelessness.
+Our Path Home has four strategic initiatives that support the partnership’s housing and access strategies to serve people experiencing homelessness in Ada County or those at risk of experiencing homelessness.

 Our Path Home will undertake four primary initiatives from 2019-2025.

-Prevention keeps people housed.
-Our Path Home's prevention program provides financial assistance (such as rental or utility assistance), support services, and referrals to other community resources.
+Homelessness Prevention services provide financial assistance (such as rental or utility assistance), support services, and referrals to other community resources.
 Prevention strategies also include discharge policies (from hospitals and jails), tenant-landlord mediation, family mediation, housing counseling, and legal assistance, among others.

-Street Outreach builds rapport and develops relationships with people experiencing unsheltered homelessness and living on the street to connect them to the supports they need to access shelter, services, and housing.
+Street Outreach builds rapport and develops relationships with people experiencing unsheltered homelessness and sleeping on the street to connect them to the supports they need to access emergency shelter, services, and housing.